Alkaloids, Kratom Guides

 Like most of the other alkaloids in kratom, 9-hydroxycorynantheidine is usually not obtainable as a standalone product.
 Some kratom extracts contain pure mitragynine or 7-hydroxymitragynine, but most of the alkaloids — including most of the minor ones — can only be taken in the whole plant.

 The average dose for kratom ranges between 2 and 8 grams, with eight being considered quite a high dose.
-Lower doses tend to provide more stimulating and nootropic effects, while larger doses typically provide more relaxation, sedation, and pain relief.
+Lower doses tend to provide more stimulating and nootropic effects, while larger doses typically provide more relaxation, soothing calm, and discomfort relief.

 How Long Do the Effects of 9-Hydroxycorynantheidine Last?